litprog/litprog/lit_v3/11_overview.md

 - If your program is a one-off script, almost certainly LitProg isn't the right choice.
 - If your program is trivial and nobody other than you will ever work on it, then any effort to create a narrative will be wasted.
-- If you are still exploring your problem domain and can't even begin to explain your program, then it may well be fine to put off the LP approach, until you have a better understanding yourself.
+- If you are still exploring your problem domain and can't even begin to explain your program, then it may well be fine to put off the LP approach, until you better understand it.

 Not all software needs to satisfy lofty goals of being understandable and demonstrably correct.